voncloft/Voncloft-OS/README.md

 - Will use a spare PC to test everything on or a virtual box
 - Template folder is a base for all packages as of 3/16/21
 - Packages are checked six times a day in my repository against https://distrowatch.com/packages.php (amongst other scripts located in Utilities/custom_progs) using a script located in utilities/bin/checkrepository

+**Workon next:**
+- Fix version errors in kf5-programs with ${version%.*}
+- After program to compile package is complete add cd build to do the make install (will fix eventually taking a break as of 5/14)